thetillhoff/workshop/docs/labs/lab_7/1_hands_on.md

 Then, find the related instance type description in the `lib/database-stack.ts` file.
 It's hidden beneath the `InstanceClass` and `InstanceSize` properties and doesn't explicitely state the instance type.

 Try to find the Aurora Postgres instance type pricing yourself as an exercise.
-Otherwise, here's the link: https://aws.amazon.com/rds/aurora/pricing/?pg=pr&loc=1
-Go to "Pricing by database instances", then expand the "Aurora PostgreSQL-compatible Edition" section.
+Otherwise, here's the link: https://aws.amazon.com/rds/aurora/pricing/?pg=pr&loc=1 Go to "Pricing by database instances", then expand the "Aurora PostgreSQL-compatible Edition" section.
 We're using an on-demand instance, so go to the "Provisioned On-Demand Instance" tab.
 Compare the `t3.medium` we're currently using against the `t4g.medium` price.
 If we change the instance type, we save `(0,096$/h - 0,085$/h) * 24h * 30d = 7,92$/month`.
-Not much, but if we have a lot of databases, it can add up.
+Not much, but if we have a lot of databases, it can add up quickly.

 That's the manual and fail-safe approach to right-sizing.

+## AWS Compute Optimizer

 There's also a tool called AWS Compute Optimizer.
 Open it in the AWS console and navigate to "RDS databases" on the left side.
 Go to the detailed view of our database.